 I argued to the insurance company that punitive damages would be awarded since the negligent driver fled the accident scene.
 An injured victim may be able to get punitive damages if the car that hits him or her leaves the accident scene.

 The careless driver was insured with Metlife.

-Actual Case (Not Mine): $536,700 verdict for pain and suffering along for a female nurse who had 2 herniations in her lower back (L4-L5 and L5-S1) from a motor vehicle accident in Duval County, Florida.
+This isn’t my case.
+A female nurse claimed that a motor vehicle accident caused or aggravated two herniations in her lower back (L4-L5 and L5-S1).
+The crash occurred in Duval County, Florida.
 The entire verdict was for over $1.1 Million dollars.

 Allstate appealed this verdict.
 Her husband made a loss of consortium claim, but the jury rejected it.

 The case was Allstate Insurance Company v.
 Marotta, 125 So.
 3d 956 – Fla: Dist.
 Court of Appeals, 4th Dist.
 2013.
 Florida’s Fourth District Court of Appeal (DCA) issued an opinion in 2013.

 The 4th DCA handles appeals from Palm Beach, Broward, St. Lucie, Martin, Indian River, and Okeechobee Counties.
 The 4th DCA is located in West Palm Beach, Florida.